emilsViksnins/Practical_Project/readme.md

 ## Description
-The Expense Tracking Application is a simple JavaFx-based application to help people manage their personal expenses efficiently.
+The Expense Tracking Application, developed using JavaFX, offers a solution for individuals seeking basic financial management capabilities.
-The application provides an interface to input, categorize, and track expenses, helping users maintain financial records.
+This application furnishes a simple interface for the seamless entry, categorization, and monitoring of personal expenses, ensuring financial record-keeping for its users

 ## Prerequisites for launching
  - Maven